korerupali/date-time/README.md

 # date-time

-- It's a simple current date time programme.
+- This is a simple current date time program.
-- Shows a current date time.
+- Shows a current date and time.